vllm-project/vllm/docs/source/getting_started/tpu-installation.rst

         ImportError: libopenblas.so.0: cannot open shared object file: No such file or directory

-    You can install OpenBLAS with the following command:
+    Please install OpenBLAS with the following command:

     .. code-block:: console